nkadel/samba4repo/README.md

 that may or not be built into the current Fedora releases.
 These are in the following submodules:

+# Formerly not provided by RHEL, no longer needed
     * liburing-xxx-srpm
     * lmdb-xxxx-srpm
-* python-iso86001-xxx-srpm
-* python-pyasn1-xxx-srpm
-* python-setproctitle-xxx-srpm

-Th following libraries are all now compiled internally with the Samba tarball.
-Building them separately conflicts with the versions used by sssd.
+* Now compiled internally by Samba, to avoid conflict with sssd
     * libtalloc-xxx-srpm
     * libtdb-xxx-srpm
     * libldb-xxx-srpm
     * libtevent-xxx-srpm

+* Still needed
+    * python-iso86001-xxx-srpm
+    * python-nose-1.3.x-srpm/
+    * python-pyasn1-xxx-srpm
+    * python-setproctitle-xxx-srpm

 Then build the final package.